 Individual Performance Skills

-Active Participation and Proper Materials Present and Utilized Practical Application of Repertoire (rehearsals and performances)
+Active Participation (Proper Materials must Present in order to actively participate and Utilized Practical Application of Repertoire (rehearsals and performances)

 Orchestra is a performance-based class, and much of what we do will culminate in public performance.
 Full performance credit will be given only to those students who arrive no later than the assigned call time, perform at the required performance standard, dress under the assigned code, behave in a professional manner, and remain in attendance until the completion of the performance.